Heavy metal music: Mainstream: late 1970s and 1980s

 Between 1983 and 1984, heavy metal's share of all recordings sold in the U.S. increased from 8% to 20%.
 Several major professional magazines devoted to the genre were launched, including Kerrang! in 1981 and Metal Hammer in 1984, as well as a host of fan journals.
 In 1985, Billboard declared: "Metal has broadened its audience base.
 Metal music is no longer the exclusive domain of male teenagers.
 The metal audience has become older (college-aged), younger (pre-teen), and more female."

 By the mid-1980s, glam metal was a dominant presence on the U.S. charts, music television and the arena concert circuit.
 New bands such as L.A.'s Warrant and acts from the East Coast like Poison and Cinderella became major draws, while Mötley Crüe and Ratt remained very popular.
 Bridging the stylistic gap between hard rock and glam metal, New Jersey's Bon Jovi became enormously successful with its third album, Slippery When Wet (1986).
 The similarly styled Swedish band Europe became international stars with The Final Countdown (1986), whose title track hit No. 1 in 25 countries.
 In 1987, MTV launched Headbangers Ball, a show devoted exclusively to heavy metal videos.
 However, the metal audience had begun to factionalize, with those in many underground metal scenes favoring more extreme sounds and disparaging the popular style as "light metal" or "hair metal".

 One band that reached diverse audiences was Guns N' Roses.
-In contrast to their glam metal contemporaries in L.A., they were seen as much more raw and dangerous.
 With the release of their chart-topping album Appetite for Destruction in 1987, they "recharged and almost single-handedly sustained the Sunset Strip sleaze system for several years".
 The following year, Jane's Addiction emerged from the same L.A. hard-rock club scene with their major-label debut, Nothing's Shocking.
 Reviewing the album, Steve Pond of Rolling Stone declared, "As much as any band in existence, Jane's Addiction is the true heir to Led Zeppelin."
 The group was one of the first to be identified with the "alternative metal" trend that would come to the fore in the next decade.
 Meanwhile, new bands like New York City's Winger and New Jersey's Skid Row sustained the popularity of the glam metal style.